Skip to main content

 To further bolster the voluntary nature of wellness programs, the ADA imposes specific notice and confidentiality requirements.
 Employers must provide employees with a clear and easy-to-understand notice that explains what medical information will be obtained, how it will be used, and who will receive it.

 This notice must also describe the restrictions on the disclosure of this information and the employer’s efforts to prevent unauthorized access.
 The confidentiality provisions of the ADA are robust.
-An employer may only receive information collected by a in an aggregate form that does not disclose, and is not reasonably likely to disclose, the identity of specific individuals.
+An employer may only receive information collected by a wellness program in an aggregate form that does not disclose, and is not reasonably likely to disclose, the identity of specific individuals.

 This aggregated data can be used to analyze the overall health of the workforce and to tailor wellness initiatives to meet the most pressing needs.
 There are limited exceptions to this rule, such as when the information is needed to administer the health plan, but these are narrowly construed.
 GINA also has stringent confidentiality requirements, prohibiting the disclosure of individually identifiable genetic information about employees or their family members.